Be Prepared on the Trails: Essential Gear to Take on a Hiking Trip

 For well-marked day hikes, you can get away with using only your smartphone for directions.
 For trails that aren’t well-used, or for multi-day treks, you’ll need a map.
 As well as your planned route, it will help you find campsites, water sources and the fastest way out of where you are if an accident occurs.

 A compass is very helpful for making sure you stay oriented and walking in the right direction.
 Try the SUUNTO A-10 Recreational Field Compass.
+Just make sure you actually know how to use a compass — it won’t do you much good otherwise.

 A Reusable Water Bottle